ephell/ClipIt-Screen-Capture-App/readme.md

 </p>

 # 🎥 ClipIt - Screen Capture App
-ClipIt is a user-friendly application designed to simplify the process of recording short videos.
-You can effortlessly start recording a custom area of your screen and ClipIt will generate a video file as soon as you stop.
-At that point the file is ready to be shared.
-If you're not satisfied with the result you also have the option to trim the length, crop the resolution, or adjust the volume of the video using the built-in editor.
+ClipIt is a user-friendly application aimed at simplifying the creation of short video clips.
+It initiates recording when an area is selected and automatically generates an .mp4 file upon completion.
+Additionally, the built-in editor allows for trimming the video's length, cropping its resolution, and adjusting the volume.

 ## Features
 - Easy to use GUI.